 - "We want you to be (i.e. successful here at school/a successful learner).
-This is a program that we have students use to help them learn more about themselves and build the skills they need to be successful..." - "We want you to (i.e. get along with your classmates) and my guess is that you want that too.
+This is a program that students in our school use to help them build skills they need to be successful." - "We want you to (i.e. get along with your classmates) and my guess is that you want that too.
 Because when students (i.e. fight/bully) it not only hurts the other person, but also hurts you/other students.
 This is a program we use to help students build skills to deal with (i.e. stuff/challenging situations/frustration/feelings/reasons behind/etc.)."
 Follow up by suggesting a skill-building topic (see the KEYS tab for ideas) or start with a behavior topic for which they were referred.

-Prompts to encourage student-directed personal problem-solving:
+Prompts to encourage student-directed personal problem-solving (4th, 5th, 6th grade):